manifold-systems/manifold/manifold-deps-parent/manifold-json/README.md

 <p><img src="http://manifold.systems/images/OpenSampleProject_json.png" alt="echo method" width="60%" height="60%"/></p>

 Use the [plugin](https://plugins.jetbrains.com/plugin/10057-manifold) to really boost your productivity.
-Make changes to your JSON and YAML files and use the changes immediately in your code, no compilation step.
-You can use features such as Find Usages, Refactor/Rename, and Navigation directly between elements in JSON and YAML resources files and Java files.
+Make changes to your JSON, XML, and YAML files and use the changes immediately in your code, no compilation step.
+You can use features such as Find Usages, Refactor/Rename, and Navigation directly between elements in JSON, XML, and YAML resources files and Java files.
 Additionally you can make and test changes in a live application or service using IntelliJ's Hotswap debugger.

 # Building